zhengjie2002/tp/docs/DeveloperGuide.md

 #### Exceptions

 SGSafe uses a structured exception hierarchy to handle errors gracefully and provide meaningful feedback to users.
 The `InvalidCommandException` is the base exception class for all exceptions.
-This class extend Java's Exception class
+This class extends Java's Exception class

-The structure of the abstract exception class is as such:
+The structure of the abstract exception class is as follows:

 ![ExceptionClassDiagram](images/ExceptionHierarchy.png)

-The diagram above does not show all exception classes, but it illustrates the general structure of the exception hierarchy and show key exception classes with unique fields.
+The diagram above does not show all exception classes, but it illustrates the general structure of the exception hierarchy and shows key exception classes with unique fields.

 Here are some key points about the exception class structure:

-- Each exception class has a private field consisting an array of string `errorMessages` This array is meant to contain the messages to be displayed to the user when this exception is thrown.
+- Each exception class has a private field consisting an array of strings `errorMessages`.
+This array is meant to contain the messages to be displayed to the user when this exception is thrown.
 - Each exception class has a constructor that takes a variable-length argument list that accepts zero or more String values.
 This allows callers to pass multiple error messages as separate arguments without wrapping them in an array.
 - Some exception class (inherited from the abstract class) can have additional fields and methods as needed to provide more context about the error.
-- In the main business logic of the application, when the exception is thrown, we can use the getter `getErrorMessage()` method to retrieve the array of string and display it.
+- In the main business logic of the application, when the exception is thrown, we can use the getter `getErrorMessage()` method to retrieve the array of string and display them.
-- Since `InvalidCommandException` inherits from Java's Exception class, we can treat this as a standard checked expression and catch it using try-catch blocks.
+- Since `InvalidCommandException` inherits from Java's Exception class, we can treat this as a standard checked exception and catch it using try-catch blocks.
 It can also be implicitly upcasted to Exception type.

 [//]: # ()